mrishu/minhash/README.md

 # Key Implementation Points

 1. **Text Preprocessing and Tokenization**:
-   - Text is normalized: converted to lowercase, and punctuation is removed.
+   - **Text is normalized**: Converted to lowercase, and punctuation is removed.
    - `nltk` is used to generated n-grams (default: 3-grams) from the token sequence, which is then converted to a set.

 2. **Minhashing Process**: